ITI/searcch/README.md

 To use the github API key, replace `githubapitoken` with your api token for the searcch project in github

-### Using a local to build the docker image
+### Using a local repo to build the docker image

 Running docker-compose with locally sourced files allows you to build the docker images from the local repo you cloned from docker.
-This is helful if you do not have a github API key for the SEARCCH project.
+This is helpful if you do not have a github API key for the SEARCCH project.
 Replace the `build: ${TOKEN...` line with `build: .`

 Using the local repo allows you to: